arjunajayakumar/brad-js/README.md

 ### 18 Functons
 doubt
-1.function declaration and expression
+function declaration and expression annonymus functions
-2.annonymus functions

 ###### Immediately invokkable function expressions
 * A function which is declared and called at same time